 A trial human on osteoarthritis showed that Green tea extract was able to reduce the pain and improve knee joint function (94).

-The gist: Green tea can help in improved body function due to its contribution to muscle and bone regeneration function.
+Green tea can help in improved body function due to its contribution to muscle and bone regeneration function.
 It may also help slow down arthritis and pain.

 Green tea can be a beneficial addition to your dietary regimen.
 Many of the studies have been done in animals and there are other epidemiological and human cell studies in humans that have shown beneficial effects of green tea bioactive compounds.